sashaciocirlan/LSE---DS105L---Envision/docs/index.md

 #### Audio Features
 We followed the definition of audio features provided by Spotify: (https://developer.spotify.com/documentation/web-api/reference/get-several-audio-features)<br>
-We followed the definition of audio features provided by Spotify: (https://developer.spotify.com/documentation/web-api/reference/get-several-audio-features)<br>

 🕺 **Danceability**: How suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength and overall regularity.